IndaPlus23/RaySorcerers-Instructions/palinda-3/README.md

 A word frequency analysis of a document will return a summary of the word counts for all unique words in the document.
 Whilst this can be solved efficiently using a map data structure in a sequential program, the performance can be improved by parallelising the program.

 > **Assistant's note:** Typically we ignore case when counting the frequency so 'Hello', 'HELLO' and 'hello' are all counted as 'hello', so remember to convert all strings to lower case.
+We also ignore punctuation marks, so these must be removed as well.

 By splitting the document into sub-documents and conducting a partial count in parallel (_Map_ task), we can arrive at the solution by combining all the partial results into a final result (_Reduce_ task).